 After obtaining my license, I immediately went out and found a job and a few days later I was busing tables at a local restaurant.
 I would receive tips every night along with a paycheck every two weeks.
 Finally– I had money to spend on cards!

 Coincidentally there was a card shop next door to my work.
-Shinders was a popular chain in the Twin Cities area that I visited often to stock up on cards and search their sale bins.
+Shinders was a popular chain in the Minnesota suburb area that I visited often to stock up on cards and search their sale bins.

 Bring on the high-end

 Now that I had some “cold hard cash”, I decided to purchase an expensive box.
 The product slips my mind, but it was most likely an Upper Deck hockey product.
-It me almost $200.
-This was the most I had ever spent on cards.
+It cost me almost $200 and was the most I had ever spent on a box of cards.

 It all changed in fifteen minutes